 On October 19, 2016, ACS hosted the event Fixing the Court: Making the Supreme Court More Open and Accessible with moderator Gabe Roth, founder of the nonprofit organization Fix the Court; Professor David Pozen of Columbia Law School; and Alicia Bannon, senior counsel in the Democracy Program at the Brennan Center for Justice.
 The panel spoke to the pros and cons of taking measures to make the U.S. Supreme Court more open and accessible to the public.
 Roth, Pozen, and Bannon discussed whether there should be cameras in the Supreme Court; explanations for recusals; and more.

 On October 6, 2016, ACS initiated a petition to encourage Dean Gillian Lester and the Columbia Law School administration to require all faculty members to record classes and provide excused absences to students on Election Day - November 8, 2016.
 After over 170 students and 21 student organizations signed on to our petition, we hand-delivered it to Dean Lester on October 11.
 In response to our petition, the Law School took unprecedented steps to record all classes on November 7 and 8, 2016 to allow students to vote and volunteer on Election Day.
 ACS is grateful to the Law School administration for their favorable response to our petition and everyone who helped make it happen.
-Click here to read ACS President Shane Grannum's letter thanking the student body for their involvement in the petition.
+Click here to read former ACS Co-President Shane Grannum's letter thanking the student body for their involvement in the petition.